-During the twelve-month periods ended December 31, 2019 and December 31, 2018, the Plan's investment funds consisted of the following (objectives of the investment funds are described in the various TSP Fund Information Sheets, available on www.tsp.gov):
+During the twelve-month periods ended December 31, 2020 and December 31, 2019, the Plan's investment funds consisted of the following (objectives of the investment funds are described in the various TSP Fund Information Sheets, available on www.tsp.gov):

-The G Fund invests in short-term nonmarketable U.S. Treasury securities specially issued to the Thrift Savings Plan.
-By law, all investments in the G Fund earned interest at a rate that is equal to the weighted average yield on outstanding U.S. Treasury marketable securities with 4 or more years to maturity.
-The interest rate is set every month based on the data as of the last business day of the previous month.
-As of December 31, 2019 and 2018, the G Fund fair value was \$250.8 billion and \$253.4 billion, respectively.
+The G Fund invests in short-term nonmarketable U.S. Treasury securities specially issued to the Government Securities Investment Fund (GSIF).
+By law, investments in the GSIF earn interest at a rate that is equal to the weighted average yield on outstanding U.S. Treasury marketable securities with 4 or more years to maturity.
+The interest rate is set every month based on market yields as of the last business day of the previous month.
+As of December 31, 2020, and December 30, 2019, the total investment in the GSIF was \$292.7 billion and \$250.8 billion, respectively.

 The F Fund invests in a separate account that is passively managed and tracks the Bloomberg Barclays U.S. Aggregate Bond Index.
-The F Fund uses sampling to attempt to replicate the characteristics of the index.
-As of December 31, 2019 and 2018, the separate account held \$33.5 billion and \$27.6 billion of securities, respectively.
+The F Fund uses sampling to replicate the characteristics of the index.
+As of December 31, 2020, and December 31, 2019, the separate account held \$39.7 billion and \$33.5 billion of securities, respectively.

 The C Fund invests in a separate account that is passively managed and tracks the S&P 500 Index.
-The C Fund separate account holds stocks of all the companies represented in the S&P 500 Index in virtually the same weights as they are represented in the S&P 500 Index.
-As of December 31, 2019 and 2018, the separate account held \$226.9 billion and \$177.5 billion of securities, respectively.
+The C Fund separate account holds stocks of all the companies represented in the S&P 500 Index in virtually the same weights as the S&P 500 Index.
+As of December 31, 2020 and December 31, 2019, the separate account held \$251.5 billion and \$226.9 billion of securities, respectively.

-The S Fund invests in a separate account that is passively managed and tracks the Dow Jones U.S. Completion Total Stock Market Index by holding most of the stocks with larger capitalizations in virtually the same weights as they are represented in the index and by holding a representative sample of the remaining stocks in the index.
-As of December 31, 2019 and 2018, the separate account held \$74.1 billion and \$59.7 billion of securities, respectively.
+The S Fund invests in a separate account that is passively managed and tracks the Dow Jones U.S. Completion Total Stock Market Index by holding most of the stocks with larger capitalizations in virtually the same weights as the index and by holding a representative sample of the remaining stocks in the index.
+As of December 31, 2020, and December 31, 2019, the separate account held \$92.4 billion and \$74.1 billion of securities, respectively.

 The I Fund invests in a separate account that is passively managed and tracks the MSCI EAFE Index.
-As of December 31, 2019 and 2018, the I Fund held \$54.3 billion and \$40.7 billion of securities, respectively.
+As of December 31, 2020 and December 31, 2019, the I Fund held \$58.9 billion and \$54.3 billion of securities, respectively.